ContrattoAlessandro/CI2025_lab1/README.md

 To solve the first two problems i used a **Simulated Annealing** metaheuristic, while to solve the last one i used a simpler **Hill Climbing** approach.

-I had problem to upload the jupyter notebook for compatibility reason, it's why i uploaded separated files
+I had problems to upload the jupyter notebook for compatibility reason, it's why i uploaded separated files